GILMAN TERMS AND CONDITIONS CONTRACT

-If the official study abroad acceptance letter you received does not meet one of the criteria listed above, please have your study abroad advisor or representative of your program compose a letter containing all of the information required to prove your acceptance.
+If the acceptance letter you received does not meet one of the criteria, request an updated letter from your study abroad advisor or a representative from your program containing all of the required information.

 Other Possible Forms of Acceptance

-- Website: If you received your official notification of acceptance through your account on the program provider’s website, you can either take a screenshot of the page in its entirety and save as a document or print the screen view and scan to save as a .jpg, .gif, or .pdf file in order to upload into your Gilman online award documentation.
+- Website: If you received your official notification of acceptance through your account on the program provider’s website, you can either take a screenshot of the page in its entirety and save as a document or print and scan the screen view in order to upload into your Gilman online award documentation.